O'Brien Schofield: Regular season

+Playoffs

 Personal life

 Schofield is the eldest of five children of Anthony and Dawn Schofield.
-Schofield's younger brother, Admiral, played basketball at the University of Tennessee and was drafted 42nd overall in the 2019 NBA Draft by the Philadelphia 76ers and later traded to the Washington Wizards.
+Schofield's younger brother, Admiral, played basketball at the University of Tennessee and was drafted 42nd overall in the 2019 NBA draft by the Philadelphia 76ers and later traded to the Washington Wizards.
 His uncle Andre Carter played safety at Clemson.
 Schofield is a cousin of both Vonnie Holliday and Bobby Engram who both have had long National Football League careers.